ccbrown/factorystatsd/README.md

 ### Install the Mod

-Install factoriostatsd like any other mode: Drop it into the mod subdirectory in Factorio's user data directory.
+Install factorystatsd like any other mode: Drop it into the mod subdirectory in Factorio's user data directory.
 Start up the game and confirm that the mod loads.

 ### Run the Forwarder

 Factorio mods can't communicate with the agent directly.
-Instead, factoriostatsd writes metrics to the filesystem, and a forwarder must be used to bridge the gap.
+Instead, factorystatsd writes metrics to the filesystem, and a forwarder must be used to bridge the gap.

 In this directory, there is a script named "forwarder.py".
 Install Python, then run it with the `--help` argument to see the available options.
 The most important ones are `--factorio-script-output` and `--statsd-flavor`: